brandur/sinatra-router/README.md

 A tiny vendorable router that makes it easy to try routes from a number of different modular Sinatra applications.

+The motivation behind the project is to provide an easy way of composing a larger application that's been split out into a number of discrete Sinatra apps for purposes of code modularity and isolation.

 In your `Gemfile`:

 ``` ruby